Fatallis/Maize_small_RNA_analysis/Database_collection.md

 We navigated to <http://combio.pl/rrna/> and then clicked on "Search" button and searched for Zea mays.
 The results were saved as 5S.fa.
 Data retrieved on 05/sep/2016.
 We navigated to the PhytoREF version 1.1 homepage (<http://5.196.17.195/phytoref/index.php>) and on the "Search & Downloads" section selected the "Genus" option and entered "Zea".
 The results were saved in a fasta file named: 16S.fa.
 Data retrieved on 17/11/2015.

-The sequences were concentrated in a unique file ok_rRNAs.fasta with the following commands:

-    fasta_cat.py -c -d ok_rRNAs.fasta

 ### snoRNAs database.

 We navigated to the Plant snoRNA Database version 1.2 and in the "Sequences" option (<http://bioinf.scri.sari.ac.uk/cgi-bin/plant_snorna/get-sequences>) selected all the "Zea mays" corresponding sequences (those starting with "Zm").
 The results were saved in the file snoRNAs.fa.

 Data was retrieved on 05/sep/2016

-The sequences were concentrated in a unique file ok_snoRNAs.fasta with the following commands:

-    fasta_cat.py -c -d ok_snoRNAs.fasta

 ### snRNAs database.

 We navigated to the Splicing Related Gene Database <http://www.plantgdb.org/SRGD/ASRG/ShowRNA.php> and selected all the elements of the list of Arabidospsis genes corresponding to the snRNAs and save them in the snRNAs.fasta file.

 Data was retrieved on 05/sep/2016

-The sequences were concentrated in a unique file ok_snRNAs.fasta with the following commands:

-    fasta_cat.py -c -d ok_snRNAs.fasta

 ### Repeats database.